-22. BIOSCIENCES TEACHING AND MENTORING TRAINING Program
+22. BIOSCIENCES TEACHING AND MENTORING TRAINING PROGRAM

 The BioSciences Department offers a set of optional activities for graduate students and postdoctoral researchers interested enhancing and documenting their teaching and mentoring experiences at Rice.
 Prerequisites for program participation include successful completion of the Admission to Candidacy Exam (for graduate students) and a letter of support from the research advisor (for graduate students and postdoctoral researchers).
 Progress must be documented on the Record of Training Activities form.
-Program guidelines and the Record of Training Activities form can be found on the BioSciences website, under the Graduate Studies menu.
+The Program guidelines can be found on the BioSciences website, under the Graduate Studies menu.
 For students seeking additional formal pedagogical training, the Rice Center for Teaching Excellence offers an accredited "Certificate in Teaching and Learning" (https://cte.rice.edu/grads) that can be completed with advisor permission.